openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 ```

-So, how does an end user discover and utilize our new CR?
+So, how does an end user discover and utilize our new CR instance?

 First, a few considerations around discovery: